marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 Once the player has submitted a proposal with the branding, [FINAL DRAFT], no more discussion or debate may be entered into.

-### 315. (303. amended by @semyeotic, reached quorum 5 votes to 1)
-Upon the completion of a turn, double  the score added to the player is immediately, joyously and irrevocably added to the Reserve of the Chamber.
-Appropriations Requests shall be approved by the members of the Chamber only by unanimous consent.
-Any active player has the ability to make one Appropriations Request per turn, but is not required to do so to complete a turn.
-If a player is inactive, they may not lodge an Appropriations Request.
-For clarity, Reserve changes are not part of a player's turn, and whether they occur or not does not impact the completion of a turn.

 ### 304. (proposed by @marmaladian, reached quorum 6 votes to 0)
 Players must belong to either the Hall or the Chamber.